MeTavi/TAT_doc/docs/Setup_Guide/data_schema.md

 - `correction`: A transformation function written as a string, which will be applied to preprocess the column data upon reading.
 - `rename_to`: A string to rename the column to.
+- `new_column`: Only used in conjunction with correction.
+When it is provided, the result of correction is stored under a new column.
+This is used for raw transactions to extract the stop_id from the boarding and alighting stops.
 - `definition`: A brief description of the column's content.
 - `note`:  Any additional explanatory notes for the column.